-Tiger Yaltangki has been featured in several significant exhibitions in recent years including at TARNANTHI - Festival of Contemporary Aboriginal and Torres Strait Islander Art 2015 at the Art Gallery of South Australia, Adelaide; in the 2016 Adelaide Biennial – Magic Object exhibition at the Art Gallery of South Australia, Adelaide; and in Darkness on the Edge of Town at Artbank, Sydney, curated by Clothilde Bullen; the inaugural edition of The National: New Australian Art at the Art Gallery of New South Wales, Carriageworks and the Museum of Contemporary Art Australia, Sydney, New South Wales, Australia in 2017; and, 'A Lightness of Spirit is the Measure of Happiness’ at the Australian Centre for Contemporary Art (ACCA), Melbourne in 2018.
+Tiger Yaltangki has been featured in several significant exhibitions in recent years including at Tarnanthi - Festival of Contemporary Aboriginal and Torres Strait Islander Art 2015 at the Art Gallery of South Australia, Adelaide; the 2016 Adelaide Biennial – Magic Object exhibition at the Art Gallery of South Australia, Adelaide; 'Darkness on the Edge of Town' at Artbank, Sydney, curated by Clothilde Bullen; the inaugural edition of The National: New Australian Art at the Art Gallery of New South Wales, Carriageworks and the Museum of Contemporary Art Australia, Sydney, New South Wales, Australia in 2017; and, 'A Lightness of Spirit is the Measure of Happiness’ at the Australian Centre for Contemporary Art (ACCA), Melbourne in 2018.

-© The Artist, Iwantja Arts and Alcaston Gallery, Melbourne 2020
+© The Artist, Iwantja Arts and Alcaston Gallery, Melbourne 2023

 For an extended CV, please contact Alcaston Gallery at firstname.lastname@example.org